TheCarsonWest/nerd-emoji/Physics/Representing Motion.md

 $$
 \Delta x = x_f - x_i
 $$
-Where $x_f$ is the final position and $x_i$ is the initial position.
+Where$x_f$is the final position and$x_i$is the initial position.
 Displacement can be positive, negative, or zero, depending on the direction and if the object returns to its starting point.

 **[[Scalars and Vectors in One Dimension]]**: It's crucial to distinguish between scalar quantities (like distance and speed) and vector quantities (like position, displacement, and velocity) which have both magnitude and direction.